nimbix/jarvice-k8s-rdma/README.md

 # Infiniband RDMA device plugin for Kubernetes on JARVICE

-A **Kubernetes** [device plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) with a DaemonSet to detect and pass _Infiniband_ (IB) devices to the kubelet, used to enable RDMA in containers by presenting the needed IB devices from the host.
+A **Kubernetes** [device plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/device-plugins/) with a DaemonSet to detect and pass _Infiniband_ (IB) devices to requesting pods from the kubelet, used to enable RDMA in containers by presenting the needed IB devices from the host.

 Based on work from the [Nimbix fork of k8s-rdma-device-plugin](https://github.com/nimbix/k8s-rdma-device-plugin) and the [NVIDIA reference device plugin](https://github.com/NVIDIA/k8s-device-plugin), this device plugin removes the use of the ibverbs library which appears to have issues with mixed software/firmware revisions.

 ## Infiniband Devices
 The known required devices for RDMA are: